Estonia Crypto Tax 2

 • Using cryptocurrencies to pay for goods or services

-Depending on the legal structure and activities of a crypto company, the following taxes might be levied:
+Depending on the legal form and types of activity of a crypto company, the following taxes can be imposed:

 • Corporate Income Tax (CIT) – 0%-20%